smilyai-lab/FastArray/README.md

 # FastArray

 FastArray is a compressed array library designed for AI models that serves as a drop-in replacement for NumPy.
-It provides automatic compression and efficient operations for large arrays used in machine learning and AI applications.
+It provides automatic compression and efficient operations for large arrays used in machine learning and AI applications, with special support for TPU training.

 ## Features

 - **Drop-in NumPy replacement**: Use FastArray anywhere you would use NumPy arrays
 - **Automatic compression**: Automatically selects the best compression method based on array characteristics
+- **4x compression ratio**: Achieves 4x memory savings with minimal accuracy loss
-- **Multiple compression strategies**: Quantization, sparse storage, Blosc compression, and more
+- **Multiple compression strategies**: Custom 8-bit quantization, sparse storage, and more
-- **GPU/TPU support**: Optimized for accelerated computing hardware
+- **GPU/TPU support**: Optimized for accelerated computing hardware with JAX integration
-- **Memory efficient**: Significantly reduces memory usage for large AI models
+- **Memory efficient**: 75% memory reduction for large AI models (193M parameters: 736MB → 184MB)
 - **Fast operations**: Optimized operations even on compressed data
+- **JAX/TPU Integration**: Ready for TPU training with sharding and distributed computing

 ## Installation